tttapa/Control-Surface/doxygen/pages/MIDI.md

 actually send the MIDI messages.
 This is done by calling the `sendNoteOn()` and `sendNoteOff()` member functions of the MIDI interface.
-You can find the documentation in the @ref MIDI_Sender class mentioned earlier, or you can click the blue links in the code snippet.
+You can find the documentation in the @ref MIDI_Sender class mentioned earlier, or you can click the brown links in the code snippet.

 ### MIDI addresses {#midi_md-midi-addresses}